Visa confusion hinders trade, travel in central Africa

-KYE-OSSI, Cameroon (Reuters) - A month after six central African nations scrapped visa requirements for their citizens, the long lines at the Kye-Ossi border crossing in southern Cameroon show the challenges facing efforts to boost trade on the continent.
+KYE-OSSI, Cameroon, June 12 (Reuters) - A month after six central African nations scrapped visa requirements for their citizens, the long lines at the Kye-Ossi border crossing in southern Cameroon show the challenges facing efforts to boost trade on the continent.

 Multilateral institutions like the World Bank say intra-African trade is a key to unlocking the growth potential of the continent’s 1 billion consumers.
 But corruption, rampant bureaucracy and lack of infrastructure have long hampered this.